marten-seemann/base-drafts/draft-ietf-quic-transport.md

   STOP_SENDING frame, is sent until the receive stream enters either a "Data Recvd" or "Reset Recvd" state, see {{solicited-state-transitions}}.

-* Connection close signals, including those that use CONNECTION_CLOSE and APPLICATION_CLOSE frames, are not sent again when packet loss is detected, but as described in {{termination}}.
+* Connection close signals, including those that use CONNECTION_CLOSE, CRYPTO_CLOSE, and APPLICATION_CLOSE frames, are not sent again when packet loss is detected, but as described in {{termination}}.

 * The current connection maximum data is sent in MAX_DATA frames.
 An updated